mebens/strong/README.md

 # Features/Documentation

 To get an idea of, or documentation for, strong's features, take a look at the [wiki](https://github.com/BlackBulletIV/strong/wiki).
 Over there you can find the [function reference](https://github.com/BlackBulletIV/strong/wiki/Function-reference), and documentation for [string indexing](https://github.com/BlackBulletIV/strong/wiki/String-Indexing) and the [operators](https://github.com/BlackBulletIV/strong/wiki/Operators).
-The function reference isn't entirely complete, there's still some more of it to write.

 # Example